alexmyczko/ruptime/README.md

 poor man’s ruptime

-Historically it is using broadcast udp/513 [3] in a network.
+Historically the original ruptime [6] was using broadcast udp/513 [3] in a network.
-So this is a test how many machines it can take.
+Since it's not 1982 but 2022 today, here's a version for multiple networks with encrypted traffice and client server architecture.

 ## Never heard of ruptime, what does it look like?
 ```